 You will have access to R'Web after graduation and you should always keep your contact information updated with the Registrar through R'Web.
-You will be able to use your R'Mail account indefinitely after graduation.
+You will be able to use your R'Mail account indefinitely as a member of the UCR alumni community.